juandn/pelican-anthracite/README.md

 ## Contributing

-Your contributions are welcome to improve the `pelican-blue` theme.
+Your contributions are welcome to improve the `pelican-anthracite` theme.